 By Patricia J. Malin

-In its 125-year history as a campus, the Masonic Care Community has undergone numerous changes in its name, physical layout and philosophy.
+In its 125-year history as a campus, the Masonic Care Community has undergone numerous changes in its name, physical layout such as roofs (People can also seek the help of Lakewood roofing contractor to get their roofs done) and philosophy.

 Once known as the Masonic Home when it catered exclusively to aged and indigent Masons, their widows and children, MCC primarily serves seniors nowadays.
 It has evolved into a care center for 500 residents with different needs in what it calls a continuum of care.